shabtronic/FFT-Reverb/README.md

 I choose the next POT FFT size based on the delay/window size.

+The difference with a all pass diffuser, is that the all pass system require a ton of iterations pluming to hide the cyclic phase changes.
+The FFT doesn't require that - hence only 1 window's worth of signal can be phase scrambled into a pleasing diffuse sound.

 ## To do

 Add some kind of graph editor, so I can edit the decay of FFT bin frequencies e.t.c.
 Instead of having a global decay - I could sculpt the decays, probably reverting back to a modal resonance sounding system :)